 A nuclear powerplant in an aircraft is not the best solution, it has been done in the past but safety regulations forbid that, common sense too.
 Land or ship based powerplants are the highest energy density in regard to area use (m2) and availability (time).

 For those of you afraid of radiation but love the sun (who doesn't) we have an image showing that sunbathing is not so healthy compared to the amount of radiation that is deemed safe for us humans.
 Move the mouse over the image for a larger one.

 This form we see with the normal fuels we use in aircraft, JET A and A1, AVgas, MOgas and Diesel.
 These have the highest energy densities in liquids we know today.
 When burned completely they release heat, water and carbon dioxide which are common elements on this planet/ universe.
 For a fuel to burn effectively it needs to be chemically correct mixture (stoichiometric) with oxygen, which will not happen inside a fuel tank.

 You will see this typical effect in all sorts and kinds of capacitors.
 These charge up via an electrostatic principle between two conductors separated by an isolator.
 You can compare it with walking on a carpet where you build up a static charge until you grab that metal door knob.
-These caps have very low energy densities and are used in electronic devices as buffer, tuned LC circuits or DC isolator between amplifier stages.
+These caps have very low energy densities and are used in electronic devices as energy buffer in power supplies, tuned LC circuits or DC isolator between amplifier stages.